Complete topologized posets and semilattices

 Problem~\ref{prob:abscl} has affirmative answer for homomorphisms to sequential semitopological semilattices.

 We recall that a topological space $X$ is {\em sequential} if each sequentially closed subset in $X$ is closed.
-A subset $A$ of a topological space $X$ is called {\em sequentially closed} if $A$ contains the limit points of all sequences $\{a_n\}_{n\in\w}\subset A$ that converge in $X$.
+A subset $A$ of a topological space $X$ is called {\em sequentially closed} if $A$ contains the limit points of all sequences $\{a_n\}_{n\in\w}\subseteq A$ that converge in $X$.

-A topological space $X$ is {\em countably tight} if for any subset $A\subset X$ and point $a\in\bar A$ there exists a countable subset $B\subset A$ such that $a\in\bar B$.
+A topological space $X$ is {\em countably tight} if for any subset $A\subseteq X$ and point $a\in\bar A$ there exists a countable subset $B\subseteq A$ such that $a\in\bar B$.
 It is well-known \cite[1.7.13(c)]{Engelking1989} that each subspace of a sequential topological space has countable tightness.
-The following (non-trivial) result was proved in \cite{BBs}.
+The following (non-trivial) results were proved in \cite{BBs}.

 \begin{theorem} For any continuous homomorphism $h:X\to Y$ from a countably tight complete topologized semilattice $X$ to a Hausdorff semitopological semilattice $Y$, the image $h(X)$ is sequentially closed in $Y$. \end{theorem}